 The Harsh Truth

 Talk to any scientist, and they'll tell you that your blood pH level is pretty much always going to stay the same.
 No matter how much alkalizing food you eat, your pH balance won't change too much.
 This means that the premise of the diet is VERY flawed.
 There is no way to promote a high alkaline pH level just by eating.
 That being said, the diet does have a benefit: it gets you to eat healthy and cut unhealthy foods from your diet.
 For this reason alone, it may be worth trying.

-For those who spend a lot of time cooking and eating at home, the Alkaline Diet isn't too challenging.
+How Hard is the Diet?For those who spend a lot of time cooking and eating at home, the Alkaline Diet isn't too challenging.
 You can stock up on raw and high-alkaline foods, and make sure your meals include plenty of veggies and fruits.
 You'll still need to eat proteins and healthy fats, but you'll avoid most sugars and the proteins and fats with the highest acidity.
 However, if you spend a lot of time eating out, you're going to have a tough time finding food to eat.
 Restaurants tend to use a lot of butter, oil, cheese, and acidic condiments and sauces.
 You may have to spend a lot of time at salad restaurants or vegan eateries.